YBMadhu/chef-apache_tomcat/README.md

 ]
 ```
 While it's possible to set `node['apache_tomcat']['tomcat_users']` node attribute
-for use with the default recipe, it's probably not a good idea.
-The attribute
+for use with the `default` or `configure` recipes, it's probably not a good idea.
-is more suited for `apache_tomcat` LWRP consumers, setting the LWRP attribute
+The attribute is more suited for `apache_tomcat_instance` LWRP consumers...
-from a data bag or some other means in a wrapper cookbook.
-Support for setting
+setting the LWRP attribute from a data bag or some other means in a wrapper cookbook.
-tomcat_users from a data bag (or even run_state) for use with the default recipe
+Support for setting tomcat_users from a data bag (or even run_state) for use with
-may be added in the future.
+the default and configure recipes may be considered in the future.

 ## License and Authors
 - Author:: Brian Clark (brian@clark.zone)